Project Runway: Season 20 (All Stars)

 On May 8, 2023, it was announced that season 20 would premiere on June 15, 2023.
 It was an "All-Star" season featuring 14 designers from the previous 19 seasons.
 Siriano returned as the mentor, while Garcia, Maxwell, and Welteroth returned as judges.

 Bishme Cromartie was the winner of the season, while Brittany Allen and Laurence Basse were placed as runner-ups.

 Season 21

 On October 17, 2024, it was announced the twenty-first season would debut in 2025 and that the ten-episode season would premiere on July 31, 2025, and would air on Freeform with a refocusing of the competition "for a new generation".
 On January 3, 2025, it was announced Klum would return to the series for the first time following her departure at the conclusion of the sixteenth season.
 Siriano returned to serve as a mentor and Garcia as a judge; Law Roach joined as a judge.

 Veejay Floresca was the winner of the season, while Ethan Mundt and Jesus Estrada were placed as runner-ups.

 Season 22

 On October 21, 2025, Disney Entertainment renewed the series for its twenty-second season to debut in 2026.
+It premiered on July 9, 2026, with a record-breaking 22 contestants cast for the show.

+Jude Mikulencak was the winner of the season, while Anna Molinari, Bi Pham, and Joseph McRae were placed as runner-ups.
+Mikulencak is the show's second-youngest winner at 23, behind Season 4 winner and top designer Christian Siriano.